 What does it mean to shelter in place?

 Millions of people in Northern California have been ordered to shelter in place — which is one of the strictest preventative measures utilized during the coronavirus outbreak thus far.
 New York City could be next.
-According to multiple reports, Mayor Bill de Blasio has not ruled out a shelter in place for the city, and the decision could come within days.
+Mayor Bill de Blasio said he has not ruled out a shelter in place order for the city, and the decision could come within days, but Governor Andrew Cuomo later dismissed the idea and said he didn't think it was workable.
 The nation's largest city has already put restrictions in place for bars and restaurants, while schools and entertainment venues — including movie theaters and Broadway — have closed.

-A shelter in place may be implemented for several different reasons such as natural disasters like tornadoes, active shooters or chemical, radiological or other hazards.
-The Centers for Disease Control has said where you stay during a shelter in place can differ depending on the emergency.
+An order to shelter in place may be implemented for a variety of scenarios, such as natural disasters like tornadoes, active shooters, or chemical, radiological or other hazards.
+The Centers for Disease Control and Prevention has said where you stay during a shelter in place can differ depending on the emergency.

 "Listen carefully to local radio or television stations for instructions, because the exact directions will depend on the emergency situation," according to the CDC.